BUDGET$1.5M

 Detailed Financial Report

-In the competitive landscape of 2004, Raspberry & Lavender debuted as a Drama / Fantasy / Music film with significant commercial expectations.
+Raspberry & Lavender, released in 2004, entered the cinematic marketplace as a Drama / Fantasy / Music film.
 The production path for this project involved significant capital, with a reported budget of approximately $1.5M.
 In the modern film economy, recovering such an investment requires a multifaceted theatrical strategy spanning domestic and international territories.

 Collection Trajectory